Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 Both are understandable.
-Neither helps.
+Neither gives you much useful information.

 Key takeaways